kaltura/playkit-js/docs/events.md

 });
 ```

-## Dispatching player events
+## Dispatching Player Events

 To dispatch a player event, simply type the following code:
 ```javascript
 player.dispatchEvent(new player.core.FakeEvent(player.Event.REQUESTED_ENTER_FULLSCREEN, optionalData));
 ```

-However, if you want to extend the player, you can create a class that extends FakeEventTarget and fire a Fake-Event by yourself.
-Fake-event.js and fake-event-target.js classes were created to provide support dispatching from non-DOM classes.
+Another possible use case is extending / customizing the player.
+To emit an event, you have to make sure your class extends [`fake-event-target`](../src/event/fake-event-target.js) class.
+Most of the classes inherit it.
+You can create a class, extend FakeEventTarget and then fire a `[Fake-Event](../src/event/fake-event.js)`.

 ```javascript
 class YourClass extends FakeEventTarget{